ZoneMinder/zmNinja/README.md

 Project Discontinuation Notice, EOY 2021
 -----------------------------------------
 After 6+ years of developing zmNinja + ES + ML I've run out of time to maintain this project.
-Please read [this notice](https://forums.zoneminder.com/viewtopic.php?f=33&p=122447#p122445)
+Please read [this notice](https://forums.zoneminder.com/viewtopic.php?f=33&p=122447#p122445).
+This project has been transferred to ZoneMinder and ZM devs along with the community will continue to maintain it beyond 2021.

 ![](https://github.com/pliablepixels/zmNinja/blob/master/sample_images/zmn.png?raw=true "icon")